 Information for customers with medical conditions or requiring special assistance on flyadeal

-flyadeal aims to deliver a comfortable environment for all Customers travelling on its aircraft.
+flyadeal aims to deliver a comfortable experience for all Customers travelling on its aircraft.

 Customers with Reduced Mobility

-Customers with reduced mobility will be provided with a wheelchair and escort from the check-in counter to the departing aircraft, and from the aircraft to the arrivals hall after landing.
+Once this service is added please check-in at the counter at least ninety (90) minutes before your scheduled departure time and inform our team that you have booked the service, they will provide you with a wheelchair and escort from the check-in counter to the departing aircraft, and from the aircraft to the arrivals hall after landing.

 If we are unable to confirm your requested date or time, we will offer you alternatives for your booking.